kirandash/BG-Ecommerce/README.md

 npm i -g firebase-tools
 check: firebase --version
 Open command line of windows.
-Go to D:/projects/ng-ecommerce/ firebase login from Windows command line.
-(Git bash does not work) It will open a prompt in browser.
-Login with your gmail account. firebase init select hosting from the options and hit enter.
+Go to D:/projects/ng-ecommerce/ firebase signin from Windows command line.
+(Git bash does not work) It will open a prompt in browser. signin with your gmail account. firebase init select hosting from the options and hit enter.
 Enter dist/ng-ecommerce as the directory for deployment instead of public